-All students are issued assignment books.
+All K-5 students are issued an assignment book.
 These books are intended to help students learn organizational skills.
+It is also an especially effective tool in creating better lines of communication between home and school.
+Parents are encouraged to ask to see their child's assignment book daily to check for notes from teachers and to write notes to teachers in return.
 The assignment book will be provided by the school; however, if a student loses it, s/he will be required to pay \$5 for an additional copy.
-Students in grades 6 through 8 are required to have the school assignment book with them during the school day.